karelz/karelz.github.io/_includes/thesis.md

 - This is a suggestion to the F# language which is approved in principle already.
 - More details: [Support `without` for Anonymous Records](https://github.com/fsharp/fslang-suggestions/issues/762)

+***

 ## Master thesis - topics

 Prototype **WebTransport** in .NET Core based on already existing HTTP/3 and QUIC implementations.
-WebTransport is new networking protocol based on HTTP/3 and QUIC protocols, currently in draft stage https://datatracker.ietf.org/doc/html/draft-ietf-webtrans-http3-02.
+WebTransport is new networking protocol based on HTTP/3 and QUIC protocols, currently in [draft stage](https://datatracker.ietf.org/doc/html/draft-ietf-webtrans-http3-02).
 It supports sending data both reliably and unreliably.
 It can be viewed as next generation of popular WebSockets protocol (which is based on HTTP 1.1 and HTTP/2 protocols).

 ***

-**⁠Port .NET trimming tool from Cecil API to System.Reflection.Metadata backend**. .NET trimming tool is in repo https://github.com/dotnet/runtime.
+**⁠Port .NET trimming tool from Cecil API to System.Reflection.Metadata backend**. .NET trimming tool is in repo [dotnet/runtime](https://github.com/dotnet/runtime).
 The goal is to replace old-style Cecil APIs with .NET Core inbox `System.Reflection.Metadata`-based implementation.
-Tracking issue: https://github.com/dotnet/linker/issues/1997
+[Tracking issue](https://github.com/dotnet/linker/issues/1997).

 ***

 Create **mutation testing** for .NET project based on CLR Instrumentation Engine.
-Similar to https://github.com/stryker-mutator/stryker-net (Mutation testing for .NET core and .NET framework).
+Similar to [stryker-mutator/stryker-net](https://github.com/stryker-mutator/stryker-net) (Mutation testing for .NET core and .NET framework).
 The goal is to scale on large code bases (like Roslyn) by analyzing and reusing parts of Stryker, while migrating Stryker backend-logic to CLR Instrumentation Engine for collection of code coverage of each test and for performing the mutations

 ***

 Create **coverage-guided fuzzing** for .NET/C#.
 Fuzzing is used for discovering security bugs (crashes, memory leaks, hangs) in SW by randomly changing its input (binary or text).
 Coverage-guided fuzzing uses program instrumentation to generate "smarter" random inputs to discover security problems faster.
-Similar tools exist for other languages, e.g. https://github.com/dvyukov/go-fuzz
+Similar tools exist for other languages, e.g. [dvyukov/go-fuzz](https://github.com/dvyukov/go-fuzz)

 ***